magnetoasher/magnetoasher/README.md

 ### 👨‍💻 About him:

-Asher loves to solve problems and builds things that people use.
+@magnetoasher loves to solve problems and builds things that people use.
 He prides himself on his ability to objectify the subjective and identify the route to success on a project, and then boldly goes forth on that route.
 He has been developing websites and web applications for over 6 years.
 He constantly focuses on building systems and products that convert and retain users and are easy and intuitive to use.
 He has built love crafting unique solutions to unique problems.
 Unlike a lot of developers, he’s friendly, empathetic, and wants to understand your overall business strategy for the project.
 The more you communicate, the better job he can do for you as a customer.

 ### 🛠️ Languages and Tools: